 Participants

 This research utilized a structured survey that included 70 closed questions.
 The respondents first answered a screening question to confirm that they had participated in at least one closed Facebook group for Israeli women.
 The final sample comprised 526 Israeli women.
 Each respondent provided sociodemographic data.
 Respondents were aged 18 and over, with a mean age of 39.2 (SD = 13.2).
 Most respondents were married (61%), had at least a high school-level education (60%), and identified as secular (55%).
-The sample of respondents was obtained from Midgam Project Web Panel, a company that specialises in providing infrastructure services for internet research.
+The sample of respondents was obtained from Midgam Project Web Panel, a company that specializes in providing infrastructure services for internet research.
 The company uses the stratified sampling method based on the Israeli Central Bureau of Statistics data in 2019 and determines quotas by age and gender.
 Participants were paid $1.20.

-Independent Variables
+Independent variables

-Self-disclosure was measured as an independent variable using the Self-Disclosure Index (SDI) identified in Miller, Berg, and Archer (1983), a 10-item scale measuring self-disclosure on a range of personal issues.
+Self-disclosure was measured as an independent variable using the Self-Disclosure Index (SDI) identified in Miller et al. (1983), a 10-item scale measuring self-disclosure on a range of personal issues.
 Using a Likert scale ranging from 0 (not discussing the issue at all) to 4 (fully and completely discussing the issue), participants indicated the extent to which they agreed with each of the statements (for example, “Things I have done which I am proud of”; “What is important to me in life”).
 The internal reliability of the scale was high (α = .915).

-Social-emotional loneliness was measured as an independent variable using the SELSA-S identified in DiTommaso, Brannen, and Best (2004), a 15-item multidimensional scale for measuring loneliness, which is the short version of the Social and Emotional Loneliness Scale for Adults (DiTommaso and Spinner 1993).
+Social-emotional loneliness was measured as an independent variable using the SELSA-S identified in DiTommaso et al. (2004), a 15-item multidimensional scale for measuring loneliness, which is the short version of the Social and Emotional Loneliness Scale for Adults (DiTommaso and Spinner, 1993).
 We extracted two relevant subscales/dimensions of SELSA: social and family loneliness.
 Using a 7-point scale, participants indicated the extent to which they agreed with the statements (for example, “My family cares about me”; “I can depend on my friends for help”).
 The internal reliability of the general social-emotional loneliness scale was α = .881.
 The social and family loneliness subscales’ reliabilities were α =.81 and α = .85, respectively.

 Dependent variable: Perceived gratifications